• Skip to primary navigation

 Lab Studies

-Lab tests Not required for diagnosis but may be done to find the systemic conditions that can cause retrocalcaneal bursitis if it cannot be explained by local factors [like poorly fitting shoes, increased running, high heels.]
+Lab tests are not required for diagnosis but may be done to find the systemic conditions that can cause retrocalcaneal bursitis if it cannot be explained by local factors [like poorly fitting shoes, increased running, high heels.]

 The laboratory studies to be considered are to evaluate the possibility of gout (hyperuricemia), rheumatoid arthritis (blood count, ESR, C-reactive protein, rheumatoid factor, and HLA B-27.